phalpern/WG21-halpern/task_region_proposal-r2.md

 The main change from the previous revision of this paper is the addition of the `task_region_handle` class as an explicit means of communicating from a `task_region` to the spawn point of a child task.
-This change in this vein was requested at the February 2014 Issaquah meeting as a way to avoid "magic" or "out-of-band communication".
+A change in this vein was requested at the February 2014 Issaquah meeting as a way to avoid "magic" or "out-of-band communication."
 It was also suggested that requiring an explicit handshake between these parts of a task region would make it easier for compilers and linkers to avoid combining disparate implementations of the library proposed herein.

+An additional change is that the type of parallelism described in N3832 was "terminally strict" whereas the type of parallelism described in this paper can best be described as "fully strict with refactoring".
+See [Strict Fork-join Parallelism][], below, for a description of these terms.
+The change was made because terminal strictness was deemed to present implementation difficulties for little gain in expressiveness.
+The main benefit of terminally strict languages -- ease of refactoring code -- is preserved.
+Moreover, terminally-strict semantics is a pure relaxation of fully-strict semantics, so it should be possible to change our mind in the future without breaking code written to this specification.

-This change brought up an issue not present in the original paper: potential violations of strict fork-join parallelism.
-A few sentences in the formal wording wording and a new issie in the issues section was added to the paper in response.
+These changes created an issue not present in the original paper: potential violations of fully-strict fork-join parallelism.
+A few sentences in the formal wording and a new issue in the issues section was added to the paper in response.

+Finally `task_cancelled_exception` was renamed to `task_canceled_exception`
+(one el instead of two).

 # Motivation and Related Proposals

-The Parallel STL proposal [N3724][] augments the STL algorithms with the inclusion of parallel execution policies.
+The working draft for the Parallelism TS [N3960][] augments the STL algorithms with the inclusion of parallel execution policies.
 Programmers use these as a basis to write additional high-level algorithms that can be implemented in terms of the provided parallel algorithms.
-However, the scope of N3724 does not include lower-level mechanisms to express arbitrary fork-join parallelism.
+However, the scope of N3960 does not include lower-level mechanisms to express arbitrary fork-join parallelism.

 Over the last several years, Microsoft and Intel have collaborated to produce